taylorthurlow/rust_json_schema-rb/README.md

 This gem ships with precompiled binaries for Linux and macOS.
 Check the available gems on [Rubygems](https://rubygems.org/gems/rust_json_schema).
 Precompiled binaries do not exist for non-standard rubies like JRuby or TruffleRuby, nor do they exist for Windows.
 I will review and accept PRs if you would like to work on adding these build targets.

+[rusty_json_schema](https://github.com/driv3r/rusty_json_schema) is a direct source of inspiration.
+Now that [bundler has explicit support for rust-backed Ruby gems](https://bundler.io/blog/2023/01/31/rust-gem-skeleton.html) as of early 2023, the Rust library code is a lot simpler that it previously needed to be, largely thanks to [magnus crate](https://github.com/matsadler/magnus) and the [rb-sys gem](https://github.com/oxidize-rb/rb-sys/tree/main/gem), and by extension, the [oxidize-rb team](https://github.com/oxidize-rb).

 ## Warning

-I do not have any significant Rust programming experience, but this gem satisifies a need for a performant JSON Schema validation tool in Ruby land.
-While I intend to use this gem in a production environment, consider this code and library entirely experimental, at least until a 1.0 release, if it ever comes to that.

-[rusty_json_schema](https://github.com/driv3r/rusty_json_schema) is a direct source of inspiration (and in some cases, literal copy and paste, like some fixtures/specs).
-Now that [bundler has explicit support for rust-backed Ruby gems](https://bundler.io/blog/2023/01/31/rust-gem-skeleton.html) as of early 2023, the Rust library code is a lot simpler that it previously needed to be, largely thanks to [magnus crate](https://github.com/matsadler/magnus) and the [rb-sys gem](https://github.com/oxidize-rb/rb-sys/tree/main/gem), and by extension, the [oxidize-rb team](https://github.com/oxidize-rb).
+My experience with Rust is limited, but this gem does have tests, and it is deployed in production.
+Please confirm that the gem is working as expected before using it in any production-critical situation.
+If you are using this gem in a production environment, and have any comments or feedback, I would love to hear about it.

 ## Installation